cody-mar10/protein_set_transformer/README.md

 #### GLIBC version errors

-The precompiled binaries are compiled with specific versions of the GCC C compiler, which may not be present on your system.
-You could update your GCC compiler or install a version that is compatible with the precompiled binaries.
+The precompiled binaries are compiled with specific versions of your system's C compiler, which may not be present on your system.
+You could update your C compiler/C lib or install a version that is compatible with the precompiled binaries.
 However, it is much simpler to recompile these libraries for your target system:

 ```bash
 uv pip install torch_geometric torch_scatter torch_sparse --verbose --no-build-isolation